nxrighthere/ENet-CSharp/README.md

 `PacketFlags.Reliable` reliable sequenced, packet must be received by the target peer and resend attempts should be made until the packet is delivered.

-`PacketFlags.Unsequenced` unsequenced, packet will not be sequenced with other packets and may be delivered out of order.
+`PacketFlags.Unsequenced` a packet will not be sequenced with other packets and may be delivered out of order.

-`PacketFlags.NoAllocate` packet will not allocate data, and user must supply it instead.
+`PacketFlags.NoAllocate` a packet will not allocate data, and user must supply it instead.

-`PacketFlags.UnreliableFragment` packet will be fragmented if it exceeds the MTU.
+`PacketFlags.UnreliableFragment` a packet will be fragmented if it exceeds the MTU.

 #### EventType
 Definitions of event types for `Event.Type` property: